Sales, Specials, Deals & Bargains

-Things are getting easier; there are more and more multilingual web sites, and Google Translate is consistently improving.
-With the information on these Shopping pages, you should be able to find Finnish companies providing the goods or services you're looking for, and you should be able to recognise any special deals they may be offering at their web sites.
-If you'd like the added advantage of 'limited offers for registered customers only' but you can't work out how to join, just telephone the company - chances are high that someone there will be able to help you in yur language!
+Things are getting easier; there are more multilingual websites and translation options are constantly improving.
+With the information on these Shopping pages, you should be able to find Finnish companies providing the goods or services you're looking for, and you should be able to recognise any special deals they may be offering at their websites.
+If you'd like the added advantage of 'limited offers for registered customers only' but you can't work out how to join, just telephone the company - chances are high that someone there will be able to help you in your language!

 If you cannot navigate a Finnish-only site, the vast majority work well translated in Chrome browser (How?)

 Translate in Chrome